Odeon of Herodes Atticus: Modern events

 The audience stands and the orchestra (stage) were restored using Pentelic marble in the 1950s.
 Since then it has been the main venue of the Athens Festival, which runs from May through October each year, featuring a variety of acclaimed Greek as well as International performances.

-In 1957 Maria Callas performed at the Odeon as part of the Athens Festival and in the same year Edith Hamilton was pronounced an honorary citizen of Athens at ninety years of age.
-In May 1962 Frank Sinatra gave two Benefit concerts for the city of Athens.
+In 1957, Maria Callas performed at the Odeon as part of the Athens Festival and in the same year Edith Hamilton was pronounced an honorary citizen of Athens at ninety years of age.
+In May 1962 Frank Sinatra gave two benefit concerts for the city of Athens.
 The Odeon of Herodes Atticus was the venue for the Miss Universe 1973 pageant.
 Another memorable performance at the Odeon of Herodes Atticus was given by the Greek singer Nana Mouskouri in 1984; after 20 years of absence she returned to her country.
 Luciano Pavarotti performed at the Odeon twice, in 1991 and in 2004.
 Vangelis' Mythodea premiered at Odeon of Herodes Atticus in July 1993 and the venue hosted Yanni's Live at the Acropolis performance in September 1993.
 Sting performed at the venue during his Mercury Falling Tour on May 17, 1996.
 In June 2018 he returned for two more concerts.
 Mario Frangoulis has performed at the historic theatre with Yannis Markopoulos' and directed by Elias Malandris, Orpheus in 1996 and also played the role of Erotokritos in his work based on Vitsentzos Kornaros' Erotokritos.
-He also performed 'Axion Esti' poem by Odysseus Elytis music by Mikis Theodorakis and conducted by the composer himself in May 1998 to benefit Elpida foundation for children suffering from cancer.
-Elton John performed two concerts at the venue during his Medusa Tour in 2000.
-In June 2008 Sylvie Guillem performed Boléro in company with the Tokyo Ballet as part of the Athens Festival.
+He also performed 'Axion Esti' poem by Odysseus Elytis music by Mikis Theodorakis and conducted by the composer himself in May 1998 to benefit Elpida Foundation for children suffering from cancer.
+Elton John performed two concerts at the venue during his Medusa tour in 2000.
+In 2007, Greek singer Haris Alexiou performed a concert which she dedicated to Manos Loizos.
+In June 2008, Sylvie Guillem performed Boléro in company with the Tokyo Ballet as part of the Athens Festival.
 In September 2010, tenor Andrea Bocelli held a concert at the Odeon to raise funds for cancer research.
-In the Year 2012 Mario Frangoulis performed the leading role in Carl Orff's Carmina Burana at the Herodes Atticus theatre.
+In 2012, Mario Frangoulis performed the leading role in Carl Orff's Carmina Burana at the Herodes Atticus theatre.
 In 2020 the first art exhibition was held on the site, by Greek artist Dionisis Kavallieratos, entitled 'Disoriented Dance / Misled Planet' organised by NEON Organization and the Athens and Epidaurus Festival.

-Other artists who have performed at the Odeon of Herodes Atticus include Plácido Domingo, José Carreras, Montserrat Caballé, Alicia de Larrocha, Roger Woodward the Bolshoi Ballets, Calexico, Maurice Béjart, Joaquín Cortés, Paco de Lucía, Diana Ross, Liza Minnelli, Goran Bregovic, Steve Harley (without the usual band, Cockney Rebel, but accompanied by an 80-piece orchestra), Jean Michel Jarre, Ennio Morricone, Jethro Tull, Karolos Koun, Mikis Theodorakis, Manos Hatzidakis, Nikos Koundouros, Patti Smith, Sivert Høyem, Spiros Evangelatos, Fairuz, Yannis Markopoulos, George Dalaras, Haris Alexiou, Marinella, Foo Fighters, Yann Tiersen, Dionysis Savopoulos, Leonidas Kavakos, Kathryn Morgan, Dead Can Dance, Florence and the Machine and many other important artists and artistic organisations.
+On July 12, 2022 Jeff Mills performed on the site with his project Tomorrow Comes the Harvest for the Athens Epidaurus Festival with Jean-Phi Dary on piano, Divinity Roxx on bass guitar, and Rashida Ali on flute.
+In June 2024, Coldplay shot the music video for the single, "Feelslikeimfallinginlove".
+On September 28th, 2024, the Greek symphonic death metal band Septicflesh performed a live set with an orchestra.